Virgin Atlantic Upper Class

 Virgin offers a convenient door-to-door limousine service which takes all the strain out of hiring a cab or parking your car in the maze some airports call parking lots.
 They pick you up where you are, take you to the airport where mobile check in agents grab your details, luggage, etc and completely expedite you to the main lounge waiting areas, or get you on the plane…if your running late!
 Virgin Atlantic’s Upper Class is extremely popular – not only due to the lavish seats, but because of the service, clubhouses, along with a bar are located on the plane, and in pre-flight areas.
 Like other airlines they have a frequent flyer program, and are still “Red hot after 25 years”, a slogan Virgin coined for themselves.

-The Virgin Atlantic Upper Class bed is fully flat, 80″ long, with ample width.
+The Virgin Atlantic Upper-Class experience includes a 6’’7’ bed with ample width.
 Virgin is a class leader again with their herring boned design, where the seat actually flips to accommodate any pillows or other items you want to place in your bed with you.
-For those who are curious about what “herring bone” means; it refers to how the seat actually looks when viewed inside Virgin Atlantic’s Upper Class section.
+For those who are curious about what “herring bone” means; it refers to how the seat actually looks when viewed inside Virgin Atlantic’s Upper-Class section.
 Soft leather and super breathable fabrics make the supplied bed and seat probably the most comfortable to sit and sleep on.
 It also makes more room in the aisle – everyone gets an isle seat in Upper Class.

 How To Book Virgin Atlantic Upper Class